statebacked/docs/docs/intro.md

 # Welcome to State Backed!

-State Backed runs any [XState](https://xstate.js.org/docs/) state machine as a persistent, API-accessible, stateful backend that you can interact with directly from your client code, backend code, and via our CLI.
+State Backed runs any [XState](https://xstate.js.org/docs/) state machine as a persistent, API-accessible, real-time, stateful backend that you can interact with directly from your client code, backend code, our CLI, or [dashboard](https://www.statebacked.dev).

-We take care of consistency, durability, and availability.
+We take care of consistency, durability, availability, and all of the infrastructure.
 You write simple, testable, visualizable state machines that represent only your business logic.

 ## Quick Start

 ### Setup our workspace

+Follow along with the CLI-based quick start, below, or use our [web dashboard](https://www.statebacked.dev).

 ```bash npm2yarn
 npm init